SuaveIO/suave/_includes/content.md

 The above statement will start a web server on default port 8083 over HTTP. `web_server` takes a configuration record and the webpart `(OK "Hello World")`

-Webparts are functions with the following type: `HttpContext -> Option<Async<unit>>`.
+Webparts are functions with the following type: `HttpContext -> HttpContext option`.

-For every request `web_server` will evaluate the webpart, if the evaluation succeeds it will execute the resulting asynchronous computation. `OK` is a combinator that always succeed and writes its argument to the underlying response stream.
+For every request `web_server` will evaluate the webpart, if the evaluation succeeds it will send the calculated response back to the http client.

+`OK` is a
+combinator that always succeed and writes its argument to the underlying response stream.